UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 git
 ---

-We'll be covering teh basics of git next week - enough to use for this class.
+We'll be covering the basics of git next week - enough to use for this class.
 Please read one of these so you'll have a head start:

 http://rogerdudler.github.io/git-guide/